awsdocs/aws-resource-access-manager-user-guide/doc_source/shareable.md

 ## AWS CodeBuild<a name="shareable-codebuild"></a>

-You can share the following AWS CodeBuild resources using AWS RAM\.
+You can share the following AWS CodeBuild resources by using AWS RAM\.

 | Resource | Use case |